marbl/MetagenomeScope/STAMPS_tutorial.md

     of all the connected components in the graph.

 Anyway, select "Draw connected component" to draw a component of the graph!

+Most of the controls in MetagenomeScope's viewer interface are hopefully self-explanatory.
+Let me know if you have any questions; after the class moves on from the command-line portion of this tutorial, we'll walk through the individual controls in the viewer interface together.